 Your vet will most likely recommend chemotherapy for treatment of feline lymphoma.
 With small cell lymphoma in cats, treatment often includes oral chemotherapy options.

-In addition to mainstream treatment options, there are natural remedies for lymphoma in cats as well.
-Here at HomeoAnimal, we have made it our mission to provide safe, effective natural treatments for cancer in pets.
+In addition to mainstream treatment options, there are natural products for lymphoma in cats as well.
+Here at HomeoAnimal, we have made it our mission to provide natural products for pets.

-PIPTOPET has been specifically designed to boost your pet’s immune system, promoting a healthy response and improving your cat’s natural ability to fight disease.
-It is safe for long-term use, and no matter what conventional treatments you choose to pursue, it can be used on its own or in conjunction with other treatment options.
+The PIPTOPET product has been specifically designed to boost your pet’s immune system, promoting a healthy response and improving your cat’s natural ability in his fight against the disease.
+It can be used for long-term use, and no matter what conventional treatments you choose to pursue, it can be used on its own or in conjunction with other treatment options.

 We are only a phone call, chat, or email away to answer any questions you have, offer advice, and help you make decisions on treatments.
 Feel free to fill out our Free Consultation form too!